thavlik/machine-learning-portfolio/experiments/forrestgump/README.md

 BOLD has a "built-in" acquisition delay due to the biological processes underlying changes in the brain's blood flow.
 The apparent lag between the stimulus (audiofilm) and response (fMRI) is on the order of seconds ([Liao et al 2005](https://www.math.mcgill.ca/keith/delay/delay.pdf)).
 Model performance - the correlation between stimulus and apparent BOLD activity - can be improved by applying a constant delay between stimulus and response.
 An ideal offset duration can be determined with a hyperparameter search.
 TODO: hyperparameter search

+Input BOLD frames are fed to 3D convolutional layers with residual connections.
+A linear output layer then predicts the frame's soft labels.
+[Mean squared error](https://en.wikipedia.org/wiki/Mean_squared_error) is used to calculate multiclass loss.

 ### Experiment Files
 | File                                                                       | Frame Dimensions       | Temporal Resolution | Notes
 | -------------------------------------------------------------------------- | ---------------------- | ------------------- | -----